SpirosDR1/Qubex-PQC-Benchmarks/validation/README.md

-wires hex input to the cryptographic library across genuine and adversarial cases, and (2) the underlying ML-DSA-87 implementation itself produces correct results against official, independently-known test data — not just our own self-generated test cases.
+wires hex input to the cryptographic library across genuine and adversarial cases, and (2) the underlying ML-DSA-87 implementation itself produces correct results against official, independently-known test data, in both signing modes — not just our own self-generated test cases.

 What's still open: this validates the cryptographic correctness of verification.
 It does not prove that a deployed instance of the API is